Water governance, urban water systems, resilience, human right to water, urban political ecology, South Africa

 Lyudmila (Lucy) Rodina is a PhD Candidate, supervised by Leila Harris, at the Institute for Resources, Environment and Sustainability (IRES), a Liu Scholar at the Liu Institute for Global Issues, and International WaTERS Graduate Fellow.

-She studies the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
-Lucy engages critically with resilience, evaluating the various ways in which resilience thinking is reshaping urban water governance across different scales.
-With a specific focus on a case study from South Africa, the goal of this work is to theorize and develop a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
-Through this approach, the study will also further inform the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
+In her doctoral work, Lucy Rodina address the gap in empirical and theoretical understanding of how resilience thinking is applied in the context of water governance, broadly defined.
+More specifically, she studies the intersection of water governance, resilience and environmental justice in urban contexts.
+Lucy studies the nascent challenges to urban water governance in the face of global environmental change and their implications for transformation in the urban water sector.
+She engages critically with resilience, evaluating the various ways in which resilience thinking and planning agendas are (re)shaping urban water governance across different scales.
+With a specific focus on a case study from South Africa, she theorizes and develops a situated understanding of water resilience – attentive to specific biophysical environments, lived experiences, socio-political and governance contexts, power and marginalization – for water experts and decision-makers on one hand, and residents of impoverished, peri-uban and informal settlements on the other.
+Her work further informs the possibilities for addressing equity and social justice concerns within a resilience framework, by investigating the discursive and practical manifestations of questions of poverty, inequality and differentiated water-related vulnerabilities in water governance.
 Ultimately, this project aims to engage with resilience thinking critically by investigating the different dimensions in which resilience can be evaluated.

 Learn more at www.lucyrodina.com

 Rodina, L. (2017).
 Reflections on water ethics and the human right to water in Khayelitsha, South Africa.
 In: R. Ziegler and D. Groenfeldt (Eds).
 Global Water Ethics: Towards a global ethics charter.
-London and New York, Routledge.
+London and New York, Routledge: pp. 167-183

 Rodina, L & L. M. Harris (2016).
 Water Services, Lived Citizenship, and Notions of the State in Marginalised Urban Spaces: The case of Khayelitsha, South Africa.
 Water Alternatives 9(2): 336-355.